JoelTorresAr/wkhtmlapp/README.md

 ##  _Change Logs_

 ### 0.1.5
+ - You can instantiate PdfApp or ImgApp which will only serve to generate pdf's or images respectively or instantiate WkhtmlApp which gives you access to both

+### 0.1.5
  - Arg value is no longer optional

 ### 0.1.4

  - Lifetime was implemented, allowing to use str instead of String in sending arguments